Data Quality Checklist

 Using a data quality checklist delivers numerous beneficial advantages for organizations committed to data excellence:

-1. Improved decision-making through reliable, trustworthy data
+• Improved decision-making with accurate, trustworthy data

-5. Better customer experiences through accurate, consistent information
+• Better customer experiences through accurate insights

-6. Stronger analytics capabilities with high-integrity data inputs
+• Enhanced analytics with clean data inputs

-7. Greater stakeholder confidence in organizational data assets
+• Greater stakeholder confidence

 When should I use a data quality checklist?

-What are the dimensions of data quality?
+What are the key dimensions of data quality?

 The dimensions of data quality are standardized criteria used to evaluate the various aspects of reliability, accuracy, and usability of data within an organization.
 These dimensions help ensure that data is fit for its intended purpose and supports effective decision-making.
 The most commonly recognized data quality dimensions include: